 In accordance with G.S.
 115C-238.29 the following categories of students are given preference in admissions: children of faculty at the charter school, and children of the Board of Directors (not to exceed 10% of the total enrollment or 20 students, whichever is less).
 Siblings of currently enrolled students are given preference.
-In case of a lottery, multiple birth siblings are entered into the lottery as one surname.
+In case of a lottery, siblings are entered into the lottery as one surname.
 If drawn, all are admitted if adequate slots are available.
+For 2022-2023 admission, the school is implementing a weighted lottery system giving priority to low-wealth families.
+This weighted lottery system is a reflection of the school's commitment to serving a diverse population and meeting the needs of our community.